PaPJoIN/supervised-learning-class-dropout/README.md

 The data used in this project was divided into 3 stages, each representing the students' progression through their academic journey, starting with enrollment details, followed by incorporating engagement metrics and finally introducing subject gradings.

 ## 🔸 Methodology
-* Performed data exploration and preprocessing to prepare the necessary input format
+* Performed data exploration and the necessary preprocessing steps, including encoding and scaling.
-* Identified the key correlations between variables
+* Identified the key correlations between variables.
-* Defined, compiled and trained the Neural Network models
+* Defined, compiled and trained the Neural Network models.
-* Performed hyperparamater optimisation using Keras Tuner to further refine accuracy
+* Performed hyperparamater optimisation using Keras Tuner to further refine accuracy.
-* Instantiated the Extreme Gradient Boosting model and trained it on the respective data.
+* Instantiated and trained the Extreme Gradient Boosting models.
-* Applied Grid & Ramdom-Search to further tune the XGBoost models
+* Applied Grid & Ramdom-Search to further tune the XGBoost models.
-* Calculated and compared the models' perfomances across a number of metrics [Accuracy, AUC, Recall & Precision]
+* Calculated and compared the models' perfomances across a range of metrics [Accuracy, AUC, Recall & Precision].

 ## 🔸 Tools
 * Python, NumPy, Pandas